AbdelrahmanSamir12/WE_Telegram_Bot/README.md

 ```
 Note:
 - if you don't want the Telegram bot functionalty only store your login phone,phone number and password in the ".env" file.
-- If the account number you wish to retrieve data from is the phone number used for logging in, ensure that LoginPhone and Phone are identical. " as some accounts have several numbers ".
+- If the account number you want to retrieve data from is the phone number used for logging in, ensure that LoginPhone and Phone are identical. " as some accounts have several numbers ".